Interplay of network structure and talent configuration on wealth dynamics: Additional Information

-Figure~\ref{fig-S4}~(a) shows the $L$ distribution for various models after 100 unit times.
-If $L=\log_r(C/C_0)$ is larger than 0, it means the capital is larger than the initial capital.
-The improvement rate $P_I=P(C>C_0)$ in the TvL model and the mean-field TLS model after 100 unit times are 0.16 and 0.97, respectively.
-The improvement rate in the TvL model decreases over time, whereas in the mean-field TLS model, it increases over time and finally converges to 1.
-It implies that the Pareto improvement is impossible for the TvL model, whereas it is possible for the mean-field TLS model.
-That is why we need to employ the interactions to the TvL model, and the interactive model is more persuasive.
-It is because the system that most people get poorer over time is untenable.
 In order to solve the equilibrium normalized capital distribution in the mean-field TLS model, we assume that $\langle{C}\rangle=C_0e^{\tilde{\alpha}t}$.
-Figure~\ref{fig-S4}~(b) shows the fact that $\alpha_{\rm ex}$ converges to $\alpha_{\rm ex}$.
+Fig.~\ref{fig-S4}~(b) shows the fact that $\alpha_{\rm ex}$ converges to some value for all cases.
 This value is related to the correlation between $\alpha$ and $c$ and slightly higher than $\alpha(\mu)\langle{c}\rangle\simeq\langle{\alpha}\rangle\langle{c}\rangle$.
 It means that the higher $\alpha$ guarantees the higher $c$ since their covariance is not zero even though it is small.
 The lower and upper bounds of $\tilde{\alpha}$ are $\alpha(r,g,b,T=0)$ and $\alpha(r,g,b,T=1)$, which correspond to the situations that all agents have the minimum effective talent and the maximum one, respectively.
 As shown in Fig.~\ref{fig-S4}~(c) and (d), all $\tilde{\alpha}$ in mean-field models for a variety of talent distributions bounded with the following region: $\alpha(2,0.1,0.1,0)=-0.0477<\tilde{\alpha}<\alpha(2,0.1,0.1,1)=0.04805$.
-While the power-law exponent does not vary with the talent heterogeneity in the TvL model, see Fig.~\ref{fig-S2}, it varies with the talent heterogeneity `$\sigma$' in the mean-field TLS model, see Fig.~3~(b) in the main text.
+While the power-law exponent does not vary with the talent heterogeneity $\sigma$ in the TvL model, see Fig.~\ref{fig-S2}, it varies with the $\sigma$ in the mean-field TLS model, see Fig.~3~(b) in the main text.
 As $\sigma$ increases, the power-law tail exponent $\gamma$ decreases.
 Consequently, in general, relatively richer agents occurs more frequent and the system inequality increases.